J. B. Priestley: Early life

+Military service

-Priestley served in the British Army during the First World War, volunteering for the Duke of Wellington's Regiment on 7 September 1914 and being posted to the 10th Battalion in France as a Lance-Corporal on 26 August 1915.
+Priestley served in the British Army during the First World War, volunteering for the Duke of Wellington's Regiment in September 1914 and being posted to the 10th Battalion in France as a Lance-Corporal on 26 August 1915.

 He was badly wounded in June 1916 when he was buried alive by a trench mortar.
 He spent many months in military hospitals and convalescent establishments.
 On 26 January 1918 he was commissioned as an officer in the Devonshire Regiment and posted back to France in the late summer.
 As he describes in his literary reminiscences, Margin Released, he suffered from the effects of poison gas and then supervised German prisoners of war before being demobilised in early 1919.

-After his military service Priestley received a university education at Trinity Hall, Cambridge, where he was among the first cohort of students to study the newly founded English Tripos; transferring to History for Part II, he was awarded an upper-second class degree in 1921.
+After his military service Priestley received a university education at Trinity Hall, Cambridge, where he was among the first cohort of students to study the newly-founded English Tripos; transferring to History for Part II, he was awarded an upper-second class degree in 1921.
 By the age of 30 he had established a reputation as an essayist and critic.
 His novel Benighted (1927) was adapted into the James Whale film The Old Dark House (1932); the novel was published under the film's name in the United States.